Cereus Cactus

 Cereus fernambucensis | Brazil |

-Cereus hexagonus | Brazil, French Guiana, Guyana, Suriname, Venezuela |
+Cereus hexagonus | Brazil, French Guiana, Guyana, Suriname, and Venezuela |

-Cereus hildmannianus | Argentina, Bolivia, Brazil, Paraguay, Uruguay |
+Cereus hildmannianus | Argentina, Bolivia, Brazil, Paraguay, and Uruguay |

 Cereus gerardi | Brazil (Tocantins) |